Skip to content

 In my experience, the 3.0 Plus is a fantastic core trimmer for most people.
 It’s cheaper and does the job well.
 If your budget is tight and you just need a reliable groin/body groomer, go with the 3.0 Plus.
 You still get Manscaped’s SkinSafe™ blade, LED light, and a trimmer that will trim well, especially below the belt.

-However, if you do travel often or love gadgets, the 4.0 Pro’s extras are tempting.
-The built-in spotlight, wireless charging, and travel case/lock make grooming on the road a little easier.
+However, if you do travel often, the 4.0 Pro’s extras might be tempting.
+The wider built-in spotlight, wireless charging, and travel case/lock make grooming on the road a little easier.
 For me, having the case and lock was worth the extra cost; if I need to toss one in a suitcase for my travels, I am sorted.

 Have you tried these tools?
 Let me know your experience in the comments below!